kenzasam/hybridmicrofluidics/quick_start_package/README.md

 * Protocol.py: User dependent file.
 This file contains specific sequences of electrode actuation, functions and code that is related to one specific user or chip.
 It also includes a syringe pump class.
 * wxChipViewer.bat and .cfg: The ChipViewer is a graphical user interface that shows electrode actuation on a map, and allows users to turn single electrodes on and off.
 * Hybrid_GUI: A graphical user interface for operating a single-cell encapsulating hybrid microfluidic device.
+* requirements.txt: All dependencies to be installed with pip

 ## 2. User Guide